jarviscanada/jarvis_data_eng_YajivLuckheenarain/sql/README.md

     values (9, 'Spa', 20, 30, 100000, 800);
 ```

 ###### Question 3: Let's try adding the spa to the facilities table again.
-This time, though, we want to automatically generate the value for the next `facid`, rather than specifying it as a constant.
-Use the following values for everything else:
+This time, though, we want to automatically generate the value for the next facid, rather than specifying it as a constant.
+Use the following values for everything else: Name: 'Spa', membercost: 20, guestcost: 30, initialoutlay: 100000, monthlymaintenance: 800.
-- Name: 'Spa'
-- membercost: 20
-- guestcost: 30
-- initialoutlay: 100000
-- monthlymaintenance: 800

 ```sql
 insert into cd.facilities